Updated: December 28, 2025

 Which Penalties Does the First Time Penalty Abatement Cover?

-The FTA also eliminates the failure-to-pay penalty for 1040s (individuals).
-This penalty is 1/2 percent (.5%) of your outstanding taxes owed per month.
-If you have penalties related to an audit, you may be able to get rid of those as well (but not accuracy-related penalties).
+If you have failure-to-pay or file penalties related to an audit, you may be able to get rid of those as well (but not accuracy-related penalties).

 Finally, the FTA also erases penalties related to a Failure to Deposit (941s) regarding payroll taxes (employment taxes).
 This would include things such as the deposit wasn’t made timely, for the correct amount, or in the correct manner.

-To qualify for this penalty abatement, you must meet three basic criteria:
+FTA is offered automatically as of 2026, but to qualify for this penalty abatement, you must meet three basic criteria:

+1. You incurred no penalties or penalty abatements for the three prior tax years to the year you are requesting an FTA for.
 If you incurred penalties for underpaying estimated tax in previous years, don’t worry.
 The IRS does not take those penalties into account.
 You can still qualify for the first-time penalty abatement.
+If you were only required to file this type of return for fewer than three years, the IRS will only take that time period into account.

 How to Apply for a First Time Penalty Abatement

-Taxpayers may apply for first-time penalty abatement online, in writing, or over the phone.
 In some cases, if you qualify, the IRS removes the penalties on the spot.
 In other cases, the IRS agrees to remove the penalties, but it does not do so until the tax owed is paid in full.
 To get an FTA, the taxpayer has to have an outstanding balance or the RSED (refund statute expiration date) for the FTA year in question cannot be expired.

 If the IRS refuses to remove the penalties right away, you will continue to see the penalties growing.
 As long as you qualify for the abatement, you don’t have to worry about that.
 The penalties will be removed eventually.